-Interview statements should be videotaped or audiotaped whenever possible.
-Although not necessary, it is advised to get the consent of the person being interviewed before recording the interview.
+Interview statementsmay be videotaped or audiotaped, with the consent of the person being interviewed.
 The statement shall be reduced to writing in egregious, fatality/catastrophe, willful, repeated, failure to abate, and other significant cases so that it may be signed.
 CSHOs are encouraged to produce the written statement for correction and signature as soon as possible, and identify the transcriber.